GoogleCloudPlatform/community/tutorials/kotlin-springboot-container-engine.md

 application in a Docker container.
 You will define this image using a Dockerfile.

-### Create a Dockerfile
+### Creating a Dockerfile

 Various considerations go into designing a good Docker image.
 The Dockerfile used by this tutorial builds a release and runs it with Alpine Linux.
 If you are experienced with Docker, you can customize your image.

-1. Create a file called `Dockerfile` in your project directory.
-Copy the following content into it.
+1. Create a file called `Dockerfile` in your project directory and copy the following content into it.
 Alternately, you can [download](https://github.com/JetBrains/gcp-samples/blob/master/Dockerfile) the Dockerfile to study and customize.